Spherical space forms revisited: Irredundant enumeration

 where $(m,n,r,k,l)$ are numerical parameters satisfying nine conditions.
 It turns out that the six choices $(3,20,-1,-1,\pm1)$, $(5,12,-1,-1,\discretionary{}{}{}\pm1)$ and $(15,4,-1,-1,\hbox{$4$ or $11$})$ give isomorphic groups, namely $(3\times5):Q_8$.
 Here one class of $4$-elements in $Q_8$ inverts just the $\Z/3$ factor, another class inverts just the $\Z/5$ factor, and the third class inverts both.
 Wolf decomposes this group by choosing an index~$2$ subgroup (call it $H$) with cyclic Sylow $2$-subgroup, taking $A$ to generate $H'$, and taking $B$ to generate a complement to $H'$ in $H$ (which always exists).
 Then he takes $R$ to be a $4$-element outside of $H$, that normalizes $\gend{B}$.
 There are three ways to choose $H$, corresponding to the three $\Z/4$'s in $Q_8$.
 After $H$ is chosen, there are unique choices for $\gend{A}$ and $\gend{B}$, but two choices for $\gend{R}$.
 These choices lead to the six different presentations.
 Our form of this group is $A:(B\times Q_8)=15:(1\times Q_8)=15:Q_8$.
 (Our $A$ and $B$ are subgroups, while Wolf's $A$ and $B$ are elements.)

-A minor additional source of redundancy is that replacing $B$ by a different generator of $\gend{B}$ can change the parameter $r$ in the presentation above. \end{example}
+A minor additional source of redundancy is that replacing Wolf's $B$ by a different generator of $\gend{B}$ can change the parameter $r$ in the presentation above. \end{example}

 Given a group $G$ from theorem~\ref{thm-the-groups}, we record the following invariants.
 First we record its type \ref{type-I}--\ref{type-VI}, which is well-defined by the easy part of theorem~\ref{thm-uniqueness-of-structure}, proven in section~\ref{sec-groups}.
 Second we record $g:=|G|$, $a:=|A|$ and $\Gbar$, where bars will indicate images in $\Aut A$.
-Finally, and only if $16|g$ and $G$ has type~\ref{type-II}, we record $\Gbar_0$, where $G_0$ is the unique index~$2$ subgroup of $G$ with cyclic Sylow $2$-subgroups.
+Finally, and only if $G$ has type~\ref{type-II} and its order is divisible by~$16$, we record $\Gbar_0$, where $G_0$ is the unique index~$2$ subgroup of $G$ with cyclic Sylow $2$-subgroups.